Holoratte/ArdumowerDK/README.md

 and
 https://github.com/djs/serialenum
-for a multiplatform serial enumeration possibility
+for a multiplatform serial enumeration possibility and http://www.daniweb.com/forums/post202523-3.html vegaseat for the ringbuffer and
+'''Michael Lange <klappnase (at) freakmail (dot) de>
+for the statusbar

+and
-and Sebastian Held and Frederic Goddeeris and the all the active developpers of the Ardumower Project http://ardumower.de
+Sebastian Held and Frederic Goddeeris and the all the active developpers of the Ardumower Project http://ardumower.de